cisasam/SafeTemperatureReproducibilityHSCC2025/README.md

 - keymaerax.math.conf: the KeYmaera X configuration file used in setup.sh.
 - check_all.sh: the run script to check all the proofs.

-Data:
-- Data used in the paper:
-  - Clean data:
-    - `params1-state.csv` contains the data from the first experiment after cleanup.
-    - `params2-state.csv` contains the data from the second experiment after cleanup.
-    - `cbair-error-state.csv` contains the data from the third experiment after cleanup.
-    - `gbox-error-state.csv` contains the data from the fourth experiment after cleanup.
-    - `visualization.py` is a script that plots the data to obtain the image shown in the paper.
-  - Original data
-    - `params1-state-original.csv`, `params2-state-original.csv`, `cbair-error-state-original.csv`, `gbox-error-state-original.csv` contain the data from before cleanup.
-- Unused data:
-  - Controller data
-    - `params1-cont.csv`, `params2-cont.csv`, `cbair-error-cont.csv`, `gbox-error-cont.csv` contain the controller data after cleanup, including decision bounds and estimated `T_h`.
-    - `params1-cont-original.csv`, `params2-cont-original.csv`, `cbair-error-cont-original.csv`, `gbox-error-cont-original.csv` contain the controller data before cleanup.
-  - Extra experiment
-    - `35-40-state-original.csv`, `35-40-state.csv`, `35-40-cont-original.csv`, `35-40-cont.csv` contain data from an experiment with bigger safety bounds unused in the paper.

 ## Setup and Checking the Proofs